lingtalfi/Light-Realist/personal/mydoc/pages/duelist.md

 The developer writes this section by using the following settings:

-- table: the name of the table to interact with
+- table: the name of the table to interact with.
+            It can be followed by an alias (with exactly one space between the table and the alias).
+            For instance, those are valid table values:
+            - my_table
+            - my_table m
+            - my_table my_alias

 - ric: the row identifier columns array.
+            Unless you have specific needs, we suggest using the strict ric.
             See the ric section for more details.
 - base_fields: the list of columns used in the sql request (expressions with aliases are allowed)
 - ?base_joins: array|string.
 Each item being a join expression.
         Example: